Military Command Council

 The Military Command Council or MCC (Arabic: مجلس القيادة العسكرية) was a Nasserist military junta consisted of seven military officers, that ruled the Yemen Arab Republic from 1974 until its dissolution in 1978.
-The Chairman occupies the leading position in the Council.
+The Chairman occupied the leading position in the Council.

 For most of the junta's existence, its leader (and president of the YAR) was Ibrahim al-Hamdi.
 Under his leadership, the military junta pursued a reformist and leftist policy, independent of major regional powersand aimed at modernizing the traditionally backward and fragmented North Yemen.
 The junta actively sought to centralize power in its own hands and eliminate other informal centers of power, such as strong tribes and especially tribal sheikhs.

 Background

 Prelude to a coup

 Nasserist officers first time gained power in 1962, when the Kingdom of Yemen suffered an army military coup, under leadership of field marshal Abdullah al-Sallal, against King Badr: the revolutionaries declared Yemen a republic.
 But Badr survived and able to unite tribes outside the capital Sana'a, where the coup took place.
 In a result, the coup triggered a bloody eight-year civil war between royalists and Republicans (so called "September Army").
 At great cost to the country, the revolutionaries eventually won the war and ended the Yemeni monarchy.

 The main country supporting the Yemeni Nasserists was Egypt under President Gamal Abdel Nasser: on his orders, tens of thousands of Egyptian soldiers were sent to North Yemen to help the pro-Republican side.
 Sallal's regime was kept in power precisely thanks to Egyptian assistance: for example, just a few days after the coup, 5,000 Egyptian soldiers were already placed in North Yemen to protect Sallal from a counter-coup.
 Sallal relied almost entirely on them and on volunteer pilots from Syria, rather than on his supporters in North Yemen itself.

 But in 1967, the Six-Day War began, which went very badly for Egypt.
 Because of this war, Egypt began a hasty withdrawal of its troops from North Yemen, leaving Sallal almost defenseless against a coup.
 And the coup eventually happened: on November 5, 1967, while Sallal was in Baghdad, his regime was de facto overthrown by disgruntled officers.